CosmWasm (opens new window) offers multi-chain solutions for smart contracts through an actor-model design focused on providing a library.

 Confirm you got it correctly:

-If you open another terminal window, don't forget to repeat this
+If you open another terminal window, do not forget to repeat this

 source command, as this is local to the session.